spatnaik17/scenario-agent-testing/javascript/README.md

 - `script?: ScriptStep[]`: An optional array of steps to control the scenario flow.
 If not provided, the scenario will proceed automatically.
 - `maxTurns?: number`: The maximum number of conversation turns before a timeout.
 Defaults to 10.
 - `verbose?: boolean`: Enables detailed logging during execution.
+- `setId?: string`: (Optional) Groups related scenarios into a test suite ("Simulation Set").
+Useful for organizing and tracking scenarios in the UI and reporting.
+If not provided, the scenario will not be grouped into a set.

 ### Agents